korobochek/rate-a-talk/README.md

   `npm run server-start`

+## Deployment

+The master branch from this project is automatically built and deployed to heroku.
+The imortant details here are the contets of Procfile and the 'heroku-postbuild' script in package.json.

+The app url on Heroku: https://rate-a-talk.herokuapp.com/

 ## Additonal notes

 All dependencies required to build/run an app must be installed as non-dev dependencies, since heroku does not install dev deps automatically by default.